Questions about Secure by Design

 While all departments are encouraged to adopt the central approach, the Secure by Design policy does permit flexibility in how this is achieved.
 This allows teams to adapt or expand on certain areas to reflect their circumstances, provided they still meet the core principles.

 For example, both sets of principles make security an integral part of service design.
-They emphasise that security should be embedded security from the start of the project lifecycle, and integrated across the delivery team.
-They also both stress the importance of identifying, assessing, and managing risks throughout the development and operational phases to maintain resilience and mitigate threats.
+They emphasise that security should be embedded from the start of the project life cycle and integrated across the delivery team.
+They also both stress the importance of identifying, assessing and managing risks throughout the development and operational phases to maintain resilience and mitigate threats.

-Please contact us via secure-by-design@digital.cabinet-office.gov.uk if you would like to collaborate on a specific set of principles for your organisation based on Secure by Design.
+Contact us at secure-by-design@digital.cabinet-office.gov.uk if you would like to collaborate on a specific set of principles for your organisation based on Secure by Design.

-- Secure by Design is a ‘shift-left’ security approach for delivery teams working on any digital service.
-It is mandatory for any service that falls within the digital and technology spend control process.
+Secure by Design is a ‘shift-left’ security approach for delivery teams working on any digital service.
+It is mandatory for any service that will be subject to the digital and technology spend control process.

 The two approaches have different purposes and audiences.

-- Secure by Design helps organisations to improve their overall cyber resilience by taking a risk-driven approach when building digital services
+- helps organisations to improve their overall cyber resilience by taking a risk-driven approach when building digital services

-GovAssure is a cyber security assurance process for security professionals to follow.
-Secure by Design helps everyone working within project teams to understand their responsibilities related to cyber security and incorporate best practices throughout the delivery lifecycle.
+- helps everyone working within project teams to understand their responsibilities related to cyber security and incorporate best practices throughout the delivery life cycle

-A service assessment typically takes place at the end of a delivery phase (alpha, beta, etc) with a report produced.
+A service assessment typically takes place at the end of a delivery phase (alpha, beta and so on) with a report produced.
 Projects that successfully meet the Service Standard proceed to applying for funding for the next phase through the digital and technology spend control process.
-This is where the Secure by Design self assessment tracker is submitted.
+This is where project teams will also be asked about their application of Secure by Design, which they should have been tracking using the self assessment tracker.

-Relevant elements of Secure by Design will be included as part of the Service Standard and Service Manual, which will help teams going through this process ensure they’re meeting the required criteria and monitoring progress at each stage.
+Relevant elements of Secure by Design have been included within the Service Standard and Service Manual, which will help teams going through this process ensure they’re meeting the required criteria and monitoring progress at each stage.

 The Service Standard and Service Manual provide a broad framework that help teams deliver high-quality digital services across government.
-It addresses areas including technology, user-centred design, service efficiency, accessibility, and performance.
+They address topics like technology, user-centred design, service efficiency, accessibility and performance.

 Adding detailed cyber security guidance and a thorough explanation of Secure by Design principles to these areas would be disproportionate to other areas of digital delivery, with a considerable amount of information irrelevant to many users.

-Work is underway to integrate references to Secure by Design principles and activities within relevant points of the existing Service Manual guidance.
-This will help to ensure that security is naturally embedded throughout the lifecycle of government digital services, while providing a path for users who need to see more specific information on best practices.
+References to Secure by Design principles and activities have therefore been integrated into the existing Service Manual guidance.
+This will help to ensure that security is naturally embedded throughout the life cycle of government digital services, while providing a path for users who need to see more specific information on best practices.

-The Service Standard Point 9 (Create a secure service which protects users’ privacy) is also being updated to align with the Secure by Design principles.
+The Service Standard Point 9 (Create a secure service which protects users’ privacy) has also been updated to align with the Secure by Design principles.

 Part of the Secure by Design policy is to mitigate any security risks associated with using third-party products and ensure suppliers meet the relevant security obligations, regulations, and industry security standards.

-CDDO is collaborating with the Government Commercial Function to embed these requirements into security schedules that can be incorporated into future procurements and contracts that can be applied to projects.
-Organisations should work with their suppliers to encourage them to adopt the Secure by Design principles and routinely review their compliance during the delivery lifecycle.
+GDS has collaborated with the Government Commercial Function to embed these requirements into modular security schedules that can be incorporated into future procurements and contracts.
+Organisations should work with their suppliers to ensure they are adhering to the Secure by Design principles and to routinely review the compliance of suppliers during the delivery life cycle.

-There are no plans to retrospectively change existing contracts in place.
+There are no plans to retrospectively change contracts that are already in place.

 The activity Managing third-party product security risks provides information that teams can use to identify vulnerabilities and manage any potential security risks when working with suppliers.